+86 1510-529-7925 [email protected]

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-Camera set to manual mode and setup with my Rule of 4 guides that I shoot by.
+The camera is set to manual mode and setup with my Rule of 4 guides that I shoot by.

 Step 3

-Now comes the important parts for shooting and this starts with the most overlooked part of shooting a show, and that is setting the correct white balance.
-You should not use auto-white balance when you are shooting.
-White balance can affect your exposure in ways you would not expect.
-So let’s look at some examples.
-Now, most stages will use a combination of LED and spotlights to light the stage.
-Spotlights are easy to deal with but LED is a complete nightmare.
+Now comes the important part of shooting, which starts with the most overlooked aspect: setting the correct white balance.
+You should not use auto white balance when you are shooting.
+White balance can affect your exposure in ways you might not expect.
+Let’s look at some examples.
+Most stages will use a combination of LED and spotlights to light the stage.
+Spotlights are easy to deal with, but LEDs are a complete nightmare.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3